zayto/web_security_101/README.md

 ### Double submit token protection limitation - from [PortSwigger](https://portswigger.net/web-security/csrf)

 The double submit cookie is simple to implement but possible to bypass if the attacker manages to set a cookie in the victim's browser (if there is no other server side validation apart from verifying 'csrf param === CSRF cookie value').

-> Sometimes, the website only stores the CSRF token clientside and does not maintain a list of valid issued tokens on the server.
-It only generates a CSRF token clientside and requires at validation that the csrf param in the request has the same value as the CSRF cookie.
-This is sometimes called the "double submit" defense against CSRF, and is advocated because it is simple to implement and avoids the need for any server-side state.
+Sometimes, the website only stores the CSRF token clientside and does not maintain a list of valid issued tokens on the server.
+It only generates a CSRF token clientside and the server validates that the csrf param in the request has the same value as the CSRF cookie.
+This is sometimes called the "double submit".
+It's a simple defense to implement against CSRF and avoids the need for any server-side state.
 The attacker can perform a CSRF attack if the website contains any cookie setting functionality.
-He does not need to obtain a valid token but simply invent a token (perhaps in the required format, if that is being checked), leverage the cookie-setting behavior to place their cookie into the victim's browser, and feed their token to the victim in their CSRF attack.
+He does not need to obtain a valid token but can simply invent a token (with a valid-like format), and set the cookie into the victim's browser for the CSRF attack. _(mostly paraphrased from section "CSRF token is simply duplicated in a cookie" in the above PortSwigger link)_

 ### Other mitigation techniques: